TheErikWolfe/christians_blog/_posts/2018-05-28-My-First-Post.md

 ## This is Where You Thank Me

 In conclusion even though these things may feel basic, they are **EXTREMELY** important tools as a programmer.
-Your code may not always be just yours and just like with your handwriting, you don't want to write sloppy in case you or anyone else needs to come back and re-read your code.
+Your code may not always be only yours and, just like with your handwriting, you don't want to write sloppy in case you or anyone else needs to come back and re-read your code.
 So remember, consistency is key for anything you write, and if you are confused when reading your code, it will be confusing to others to!

-Alright folks, good luck with your programming and be careful out among them English.
+Alright folks, I'll step down from my soap box and pack up my picket signs.
+Good luck with your programming and be careful out among them English.